cncf/kubernetes-community-days/content/events/2020-portland-oregon/_index.md

 Kubernetes Community Day Portland Oregon is the first of its kind in the city of Portland, Oregon.

 It is currently sponsored by Puppet, Microsoft, Red Hat, and VMware.
+If you are interested in becoming a sponsor, please see our [sponsorship prospectus](./prospectus).

 Interested in this event?
 Please take our [potential attendee survey](https://forms.gle/MKwurmEDMkVFmLqXA).